In the past 2 years, I traveled across much of the Pacific Coast Highway in the United States, and mainly on the coastal highway (road 1 and 101).

-From Feb 3rd-11th, in 2019, I traveled across most of the Pacific Northwest in the United States.
-In this article, I want to share 10 stunning places that I saw, that you also need to see, especially if you’ve been considering taking your own road trip through this area.
+In this article, I want to share 11 stunning places that I saw which are all located on the coast, that you also need to see, especially if you’ve been considering taking your own road trip through this area.
+My estimate tells me I traveled over 1,000 miles on this beautiful stretch of coastal highway:

-Here’s one of the most beautiful spots I found on the Pacific Coast of the U.S:
+This is one of the most beautiful spots I saw off the Pacific Coast Highway:

 I’ll be giving you the details of where EXACTLY this spot is in this article so if you’re still reading this, believe me, this isn’t the only crazy spot I saw.

-How this trip through the Pacific Coast came to be:
+How my trip through the Pacific Coast came to be:

-You’re welcome to skip this part and get to the 10 destinations, but if you’re interested in knowing my background and how this trip even happened, here’s the story:
+You’re welcome to skip this part and get to the 11 destinations, but if you’re interested in knowing my traveling background and how this trip even happened, here’s the story:

 I did a trip to Las Vegas in late January for business purposes and while this trip happens annually, being that I love nature and the west coast (something I never saw until this year), I finally decided to take an extra 7-8 days and just travel many of the spots you’ll see on this list.